orsinium-labs/mypy-baseline/README.md

 # mypy-baseline

 A CLI tool for painless integration of mypy with an existing Python project.
 When you run it for the first time, it will remember all type errors that you already have in the project (generate "baseline").
-All consequentive runs will ignore these errors and report only ones that you introduced after that.
+All consecutive runs will ignore these errors and report only ones that you introduced after that.

 Additionally, the tool will show you what progress you made since the last baseline, to encourage your team to resolve mypy errors: